Go Euro is the best place to book trains and buses in Europe.

 Standing in the grocery store I spot two piles of tomatoes.
 One hanging out on the left and one across the floor on the right.

 ‘What’s the difference?’
 I ask the shopkeeper.

 Where is Skopje?
-You’ll find the capital of Macedonia in the top north of the country, centrally placed.
-Getting here is easy, and there are plenty of Macedonia travel options to choose from.
+You’ll find the capital of North Macedonia in the top north of the country, centrally placed.
+Getting here is easy, and there are plenty of North Macedonia travel options to choose from.

 There are many flights to Skopje everyday.
 Within Europe, many visitors choose to fly with Wizz Air.
 It’s budget-friendly, reliable and I’m in love with their WIZZ Priority Pass.
 For just around £10/€11/$13 more, you can board first, your bag is guaranteed in cabin (55 x 40 x 23cm) and you can take on an extra small bag (40 x 30 x 18cm).
 For a blogger like me with equipment, that’s perfect!